pierre-nygard/key-manager/README.md

-# key-manager
+### MyKeyManager

-This is a revamp project of my old Console Key Manager.
+Revamp project of my an Console Key Manager.

-Building this one using WPF while I'm learning how to use Generic Host.
-This became a fun experiment on how to use Generic Host with WPF Applications.
+This is an experimental build using GenericHost with a WPF applicaton.

 ## User Stories